emdupre/nha-ml-nimg/_sources/03-cross-validation.md

 Panel B shows a histogram of associated sample sizes.
 ```

+We briefly overview what cross-validation aims to achieve, as well as several different strategies for cross-validation that are in use with neuroimaging data.
+We then provide examples of appropriate and inappropriate cross-validation within the `development_fmri` dataset.

+## Why cross-validate ?

-First, we can formalize the problem that cross-validation is aimed at solving, adopting the notation used in {cite}`Little_2017`.
+First, let's formalize the problem that cross-validation aims to solve, using notation from {cite}`Little_2017`.

 For $N$ observations, we can choose a variable $y \in \mathbb{R}^n$ that we are trying to predict from data $X \in \mathbb{R}^{n \times p}$ in the presence of confounds $Z \in \mathbb{R}^{n \times k}$⁠.
 For example, we may have neuroimaging data for 155 participants, from which we are trying to predict their age group as either a child or an adult.